Coding-Turtle0/Deep-Image-Prior-for-NDVI-Reconstruction/README.md

 # Deep-Image-Prior-for-NDVI-Reconstruction
-This repository highlights the use of Deep Image Prior (DIP) for reconstructing NDVI from cloud obscured satellite images.
-Hence, further research on this area can prove to be beneficial for cleaning of noisy satellite data.

-1. Problem Overview

-Satellite-derived vegetation indices such as the Normalized Difference Vegetation Index (NDVI) are fundamental for monitoring vegetation health, agricultural productivity, and land-cover dynamics.
-However, optical satellite imagery is frequently corrupted by cloud cover, leading to missing or unreliable NDVI values.
-Recovering vegetation information in these cloud-occluded regions constitutes an ill-posed inverse problem, as multiple plausible reconstructions may exist for the same corrupted observation.

-Traditional approaches to NDVI gap filling often rely on temporal interpolation, multi-temporal composites, or supervised learning methods that require large historical datasets and region-specific training.
-In contrast, this project explores the use of Deep Image Prior (DIP), which leverages the implicit bias of convolutional neural network architectures to regularize inverse problems without requiring any training data.

-The objective of this work is to reconstruct cloud-corrupted NDVI using a single satellite image, real cloud masks, and an untrained neural network optimized directly on the corrupted observation.

-2. Dataset Description
-2.1 Source Data

-The dataset used in this project is derived from the MODIS MOD13Q1 product, which provides 16-day composite NDVI at 250 m spatial resolution.
-MOD13Q1 is widely used in vegetation and climate studies due to its radiometric consistency and global coverage.

-From the MOD13Q1 HDF file, the following layers were extracted:

-NDVI: Scaled by the official MODIS factor (0.0001) to obtain physical NDVI values in the range [
-−
-1
-,
-1
-]
-[−1,1].

-Pixel Reliability Layer: Used to identify cloud-affected and unreliable pixels.

-2.2 Cloud Mask Construction

-The MODIS pixel reliability layer encodes data quality as:

-0: Good quality

-1: Marginal quality

-2: Snow / ice

-3: Cloud

-A binary cloud mask was constructed by retaining only pixels with reliability value 0.
-All other pixels were treated as missing data in the forward model.
-This results in a realistic cloud-corrupted NDVI image that accurately reflects operational satellite conditions.

-2.3 Patch-Based Processing

-Due to computational constraints and the local nature of vegetation structure, reconstruction was performed on a single 256 × 256 spatial patch extracted from the full NDVI tile.
-Patch-based processing is standard practice in remote sensing image restoration and enables efficient optimization while preserving spatial coherence.

-3. Forward Model and Inverse Problem Formulation

-The cloud corruption process is modeled as a masking operation:

-𝑦
-=
-𝑀
-⊙
-𝑥
-y=M⊙x

-where:

-𝑥
-x is the unknown clean NDVI image,

-𝑀
-M is the binary cloud mask,

-𝑦
-y is the observed cloud-corrupted NDVI.

-The inverse problem consists of estimating 𝑥 x given 𝑦 y and
-𝑀
-M, which is ill-posed due to the loss of information in masked regions.

-4. Deep Image Prior Methodology
-4.1 Core Idea of Deep Image Prior

-Deep Image Prior exploits the observation that convolutional neural networks naturally favor structured, low-frequency, and spatially coherent solutions.
-When optimized to fit a single corrupted image, the network reconstructs meaningful image structure before overfitting to noise or artifacts.

-Crucially, no training dataset or pretrained weights are used.
-The network parameters are optimized from random initialization using only the corrupted observation and a data fidelity loss.

-4.2 Network Architecture

-A lightweight convolutional network was used, consisting of:

-A fixed random noise input with multiple channels

-Two convolutional layers with 64 filters each

-Leaky ReLU activations

-A final convolution producing a single-channel NDVI output

-The network capacity was intentionally kept moderate to preserve the implicit regularization effect of DIP and to avoid overfitting.

-4.3 Loss Function

-Optimization was performed using a masked mean-squared error loss:

-𝐿
-=
-∥
-𝑀
-valid
-⊙
-(
-𝑓
-𝜃
-(
-𝑧
-)
-−
-𝑦
-)
-∥
-2
-L=∥M
-valid
-	​

-⊙(f
-θ
-	​

-(z)−y)∥
-2

-where:

-𝑓
-𝜃
-(
-𝑧
-)
-f
-θ
-	​

-(z) is the network output for fixed random input 𝑧 z,

-𝑀
-valid
-M
-valid
-	​

- is a combined validity mask (cloud-free and vegetation-only pixels).

-Only pixels that are both cloud-free and valid vegetation pixels contribute to the loss.

-5. Vegetation-Only (Water-Aware) Masking
-5.1 Motivation

-Water bodies exhibit fundamentally different NDVI characteristics compared to vegetated regions, typically having near-zero or negative NDVI values.
-These regions lack the spatial continuity and structure that Deep Image Prior exploits.

-Including water pixels in the loss and evaluation introduces two issues:

-The network attempts to fit regions with no meaningful vegetation structure.

-Quantitative metrics become biased downward, misrepresenting reconstruction quality over vegetated land.

-5.2 Implementation

-To address this, a vegetation mask was defined as:

-𝑀
-veg
-=
-1
-(
-NDVI
-GT
->
-0
-)
-M
-veg
-	​

-=1(NDVI
-GT
-	​

->0)

-The final valid mask used for loss computation and evaluation is:

-𝑀
-valid
-=
-𝑀
-cloud
-∩
-𝑀
-veg
-M
-valid
-	​

-=M
-cloud
-	​

-∩M
-veg
-	​

-This ensures that the model is evaluated strictly on vegetation regions, which are the intended target of NDVI analysis.

-This approach is standard in vegetation remote sensing studies and does not artificially inflate results.

-6. Optimization Strategy

-The network was optimized using the Adam optimizer on an NVIDIA RTX 3050 GPU.
-Several DIP-specific stabilization strategies were employed:

-Input Noise Injection: Small Gaussian noise added to the fixed input at each iteration to prevent high-frequency overfitting.

-Early Stopping: Optimization terminated when loss stagnation indicated the onset of overfitting.

-Patch-Based GPU Acceleration: Enabled efficient convergence within minutes.

-7. Results
-7.1 Quantitative Results (Vegetation-Only)

-On a representative 256 × 256 patch, the proposed method achieved:
+This repository presents a Deep Image Prior (DIP)–based approach for reconstructing cloud-corrupted NDVI using real MODIS satellite data.
+The method relies entirely on the implicit regularization of an untrained convolutional neural network and does not require any training data, pretrained weights, or historical imagery.

+The implementation demonstrates that meaningful vegetation structure can be recovered from a single corrupted observation by directly optimizing network parameters on the target image.

+Project Motivation

+Cloud contamination is a persistent problem in optical remote sensing and significantly limits the usability of vegetation indices such as NDVI.
+Conventional gap-filling techniques typically rely on temporal compositing, spatial interpolation, or supervised learning models trained on large historical datasets.

+This project explores an alternative paradigm: using Deep Image Prior to recover missing NDVI values directly from a single cloud-corrupted image, without any external data.
+The goal is to assess whether architectural bias alone is sufficient to reconstruct vegetation structure under realistic cloud conditions.

+Dataset Description
+Source Product

+The dataset is derived from the MODIS MOD13Q1 product, which provides 16-day composite NDVI at 250 m spatial resolution.
+MOD13Q1 is widely used for vegetation monitoring due to its global coverage and radiometric consistency.

+Extracted Layers

+The following layers were extracted from the MOD13Q1 HDF file:

+NDVI (scaled using the official MODIS scale factor)

+Pixel Reliability layer

+The pixel reliability layer was used to construct a realistic cloud mask based on MODIS quality flags.

+Cloud Masking Strategy

+Pixels marked as cloud, snow/ice, or marginal quality in the MODIS reliability layer were treated as missing data.
+Only pixels labeled as “good quality” were retained as valid observations.

+This approach ensures that the forward model reflects real satellite cloud contamination rather than synthetic masking patterns.

+Vegetation-Only Masking (Water Handling)

+Water bodies exhibit fundamentally different NDVI behavior compared to vegetated land.
+NDVI values over water are typically near zero or negative and do not follow the spatial continuity assumptions that Deep Image Prior exploits.

+Including water pixels in the loss function and evaluation leads to degraded reconstruction quality and misleading performance metrics.
+To address this, vegetation-only masking was applied:

+Pixels with NDVI ≤ 0 were excluded from both optimization and evaluation.

+Reconstruction quality was assessed only over vegetated regions.

+This masking strategy is standard practice in vegetation remote sensing studies and ensures that reported metrics reflect meaningful vegetation reconstruction.

+Method Overview

+A fixed random noise tensor is provided as input to an untrained convolutional neural network.

+Network parameters are optimized directly on the cloud-corrupted NDVI image.

+The loss function is computed only over cloud-free, vegetation-only pixels.

+Input noise injection and early stopping are used to prevent overfitting.

+Optimization is accelerated using GPU computation.

+The method relies solely on architectural bias and does not use any training data.

+Implementation Details

+Framework: MATLAB Deep Learning Toolbox

+Hardware: NVIDIA RTX 3050 GPU

+Processing strategy: Patch-based reconstruction

+Patch size: 256 × 256

+Network depth: Moderate (64 feature channels)

+Optimization: Adam optimizer with early stopping

+Stabilization: Input noise injection

+Patch-based processing is used to reduce memory requirements and improve optimization stability.
+This approach is standard in remote sensing image restoration.

+Results

+Reconstruction was performed on a single 256 × 256 NDVI patch with real cloud coverage.

+Quantitative Results (Vegetation-Only)

 RMSE: 0.0180